 Learn more about Elsevier’s Drug Patient Education today!
 Empower and engage your patients to use medication safely.

 TOCILIZUMAB (TOE si LIZ ue mab) is used to treat rheumatoid arthritis and juvenile idiopathic arthritis.
-It is also used to treat giant cell arteritis and cytokine release syndrome.
+It may also be used to treat giant cell arteritis, cytokine release syndrome, and to slow a decrease in lung function for patients with systemic sclerosis-related lung disease.

-This medicine is for infusion into a vein or for injection under the skin.
-It is usually given by a health care professional in a hospital or clinic setting.
-If you get this medicine at home, you will be taught how to prepare and give this medicine.
+This medicine is injected into a vein or under the skin.
+It is usually given by a health care provider in a hospital or clinic setting.
+If you get this medicine at home, you will be taught how to prepare and give it.
 Use exactly as directed.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Take it as directed on the prescription label at the same time every day.
+Keep taking it unless your health care provider tells you to stop.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your health care provider regarding the use of this medicine in children.
 While the drug may be prescribed for children as young as 2 years for selected conditions, precautions do apply.

 Side effects that you should report to your doctor or health care professional as soon as possible: